 Here are the most salient findings:

 1. There are more than 1,700 symbols of the Confederacy in public spaces.

-2. There are 105 public schools named after prominent Confederates.
+2. There are 103 public K-12 schools and three colleges named after prominent Confederates.

-Of the 100 schools named for Confederate leaders, those honoring Robert E. Lee are the most numerous (40), followed by Stonewall Jackson (14), Jefferson Davis (11), Nathan Bedford Forrest (8) P.G.T.
+Of the 103 public schools and three colleges named for Confederates leaders, those honoring Robert E. Lee are the most numerous (42), followed by Stonewall Jackson (15), Jefferson Davis (11), Nathan Bedford Forrest (8) P.G.T.
 Beauregard (7) and John Reagan (6).

-At least 34 of these schools were built or dedicated from 1950 to 1970, broadly encompassing the era of the modern civil rights movement.
+At least 34 of these schools/colleges were built or dedicated from 1950 to 1970, broadly encompassing the era of the modern civil rights movement.